pingcap/docs/placement-rules-in-sql.md

 The following known limitations exist in the experimental release of Placement Rules in SQL:

 * Dumpling does not support dumping placement policies.
-See [issue #29371](https://github.com/pingcap/tidb/issues/29371)
+See [issue #29371](https://github.com/pingcap/tidb/issues/29371).
-* TiDB tools including BR, CDC, Lightning and DM do not yet support placement rules.
+* TiDB tools, including Backup & Restore (BR), TiCDC, TiDB Lightning, and TiDB Data Migration (DM), do not yet support placement rules.
 * Temporary tables do not support placement options (either via direct placement or placement policies).
 * Syntactic sugar rules exist for setting `PRIMARY_REGION` and `REGIONS`, but in future we plan to add varieties for `PRIMARY_RACK`, `PRIMARY_ZONE` and `PRIMARY_HOST`.
 See [issue #18030](https://github.com/pingcap/tidb/issues/18030)
 * TiFlash learners are not configurable through Placement Rules syntax.